-As will be explained in section 2, for a compact foliation on a compact manifold the most important property is the existence a uniform upper bound for the Riemannian volume of the leaves.
+It will be explained in Section $2$ that for a compact foliation (on a compact manifold) the most important property is the existence a uniform upper bound for the Riemannian volume of the leaves.

 \begin{definition} A compact foliation $\mathcal{F}$ on a compact Riemannian manifold $M$\ is called \emph{uniformly compact} if the function $vol:M\rightarrow \mathbb{R}_{+}$\ which assigns to each point $x$\ the Riemannian volume of the submanifold $L_x\subset M$\ is uniformly bounded from above, i.e.